Ask questions about this school. Answers use aggregated data and are subject to error.

 How did you prepare for the interview?

-Most applicants prepared for the interview by practicing behavioral interview questions, reflecting on past experiences to provide examples, and researching common interview questions online.
-Many emphasized the importance of being confident, remaining calm, and practicing their responses with others to ensure they were well-prepared for the interview.
+Most applicants prepared for the interview by practicing behavioral interview questions, reflecting on past experiences to provide examples, researching common interview questions, and discussing potential answers with others.
+They emphasized the importance of being confident, remaining calm, and ensuring a good night's sleep before the interview.

 I made sure I knew all of my experiences and qualifications before interviewing.
 The most important thing for me was being confident and remaining calm.